xuamyj/amy-main/README.md

     const boardsA = await getUserBoardsAsArray(supabase, 'A');
     const boardsB = await getUserBoardsAsArray(supabase, 'B');
   start promises at the same time? (and same with the pair after)
+- one day might need more sections / rearrange boards within sections?

 ---